 For many people, the opportunity to volunteer with Mountain Gorillas is an unforgettable experience.
 Seeing these incredible apes in the wild will simply take your breath away: with their social nature, impressive stature and notable intelligence, it is no wonder that this species is so highly revered.

 Sadly, it is estimated that fewer than 900 Mountain Gorillas remain, placing them on the IUCN's Red List.
-Although numbers have increased within recent years, they still face major threats due to poaching, deforestation, and the appalling bush meat trade.
-It is for these reasons that gorilla conservation must continue to be a large focus.
+Although numbers have increased in recent years, they still face major threats due to poaching, deforestation, and the appalling bushmeat trade.
+It is for these reasons that gorilla conservation must continue to be a key focus for wildlife enthusiasts worldwide.

 Gorillas are now classed as endangered and this is a problem that is not looking as if it will go away anytime soon.
 The Mountain gorilla is the most endangered of the gorilla species, and its numbers are fewer than 900.
 This is the species of gorilla you would be helping should you volunteer on the Great Gorilla Project, and thanks to conservation efforts this ape has already seen its numbers rise from 620 in 1989.
 This may not seem like a huge rise, but in the world of the gorilla this is an incredible difference!
 You will get to experience gorilla trekking in Uganda on this project, and the work you will be doing with the local community will go a long way to aiding gorilla conservation efforts!

 Gorillas live in one of the most unstable and volatile regions of the world and this has a huge impact on them.
 The problems they face include: